 SEFOPE and ILO meet regularly with policy makers and programme designers and provide pertinent inputs to policy and strategy based on implementation of the TIM Works programme.
-Based on the TIM-Works experience, ILO is finalising with EC a rural road rehabilitation and maintenance programme with a contractor development component, which will rehabilitate and maintain rural roads using labour-based methods, thereby generating employment opportunities in rural areas and also build a training capacity, develop private contractors and contract managers.
-Furthermore, and also based on the TIM-works experience, ILO is continuing discussions with AusAID for an expanded successor to the TIM Works Project.
+Based on the TIM-Works experience, ILO has signed with EC a rural road rehabilitation and maintenance programme with a contractor development component, which will rehabilitate and maintain rural roads using labour-based methods, thereby generating employment opportunities in rural areas and also build a training capacity, develop private contractors and contract managers.